slaclab/rogue/README.md

 other environmental setups for your project.

 ## Installing Packages Required For Rogue
+See section below to use anaconda to manage the environment.

 The following packages are required to build the rogue library: